Sourcing and Suppliers

 Vaisala’s mission, vision and values provide a solid base for our sourcing strategy.
 The fundamental sentiment in Vaisala’s existence is to ensure added value and reliability for our customers, which we can achieve by managing external resources.
 Our vision is to strive for competitive advantage with external resources by using key technologies, bringing and creating innovations and utilizing leading solutions.
 In Vaisala, we value our relationships with suppliers and therefore, we want to have a reliable and collaborative approach to our supplier relationships, which means the development of our suppliers is truly important for Vaisala.
 Reliability in terms of on-time delivery and quality are very important for us.
 Collaboration is highly appreciated especially in product development projects with our suppliers.

 We also emphasize the significance of total cost of ownership (TCO) to our suppliers.
 It is important that our key suppliers know the requirements, are able to understand our business and products and are closely integrated to Vaisala.
-Our Sourcing is organized into four main categories: Mechanics, Electronics and Electro Mechanics, and Manufacturing partners and Indirect and Services.
 We make the most important sourcing and supplier decisions cross functionally inside Vaisala meaning that our key personnel in R&D and operations are involved in decision making.

 With the purpose of communicating our sustainability expectations better and ensuring a responsible supply chain from materials sourcing all the way to our distributors, Vaisala has integrated sustainable supply chain management into its sourcing strategy.
 The strategy emphasizes a long-term approach for better identifying and managing risks and opportunities, aligning our supply chain partners’ sustainability efforts with our own, and encouraging continuous development and closer collaboration through a constructive dialogue.
 Tools and resources are part of continuous supply chain management and environmental, social and governance topics are discussed and monitored regularly with key suppliers.